anniezh12/hiring-engineers/answers.md

                 end
 ```

-After saving the above code I simply ran the following command in the terminal to execute ruby code which will make a call to the `Datadog API` to create a timeboard.
+After saving the above code I simply ran the following command in the terminal to execute ruby code, which will make a call to the `Datadog API` to create a timeboard.

 `                 $ rspec lib/codingruby.rb`